 From a business perspective, it makes sense to focus your resources on retaining and growing customer relationships as it usually costs more to acquire customers than to keep them.
-But with consumers having more information, more and more control over the buying process, brands must dedicate more resources to engage, keep and grow their customer relationships.
+With consumers having more information, more and more control over the buying process, brands must dedicate more resources to engage, keep and grow their customer relationships.
 Many brands are accomplishing this through the use of loyalty programs.
-And if you look at the statistics, it makes perfect sense:
+And if you look at the statistics, it makes perfect sense.

 - 75% of consumers say loyalty programs are part of their relationship with brands.